Preventative Maintenance Overview

-For labs concerned with measurement uncertainty, it is essential to adhere to a schedule.
-A test outside of the stated uncertainties will call for an investigation and require man-hours and a significant amount of paperwork.
-Test investigations can invalidate previously run tests and require a lab to contact its customers.
-This situation does not reflect well on the technician, the rest of the lab staff, or the company as a whole.
+Labs that are concerned with measurement uncertainty must adhere to a schedule.
+A test outside of its uncertainties requires an investigation, which includes more staffing and significant paperwork.
+A test investigation might invalidate previous tests, requiring a lab to contact its customers.
+This situation does not reflect well on the technician, the lab staff, or the company as a whole.

 Proper maintenance, calibration, and verification of equipment can avoid these problems.
-By investing a small amount of time upfront, the operator can ensure the validity of each test, prove that the equipment was in proper working order, and validate the results.
-This is all easily performed through before-and-after verification procedures.
+By investing a small amount of time upfront, the operator can ensure the validity of each test, prove the equipment was in proper working order, and validate the results.
+These actions are easily performed through before-and-after verification procedures.

-An effective PM will also immediately notify the operator if there is something wrong with a component of the testing system or if something has been damaged during the previous testing.
-Damaged equipment can then be removed from use, repaired or recalibrated, and returned for use in an expedient manner.
-In the end, PM avoids wasted time, eliminates the possibility of sending invalid results, and ensures a continued customer.
+An effective PM will also immediately notify the operator if something is wrong with a component or if something was damaged during a previous test.
+Damaged equipment can then be removed from use, repaired or recalibrated, and returned for use expediently.

 Unfortunately, certain repairs will always be necessary.
 A shaker is a mechanical system and parts will fatigue, components will need to be replaced, and armatures will need to be re-wound.
 With a mature PM program, a lab can stay ahead of these repairs, maintain testing quality, and avoid a range of potential problems.